-2.2 The Council's Borrowing Need (the Capital Financing Requirement)

-The Capital Financing Requirement (CFR) is the total historic outstanding capital expenditure which has not yet been paid for from either revenue or capital sources.
-It is essentially a measure of the Council's underlying borrowing need.
+2.2 The Council's Borrowing Need (the Capital Financing Requirement) The second prudential indicator is the Council's Capital Financing Requirement (CFR).
+The CFR is simply the total historic outstanding capital expenditure which has not yet been paid for from either revenue or capital sources.
+It is essentially a measure of the council's indebtedness and so its underlying borrowing need.
 Any capital expenditure, which has not immediately been paid for, will increase the CFR.

-The CFR does not increase indefinitely, as the minimum revenue provision (MRP) is a statutory annual revenue charge which broadly reduces the borrowing need in line with each asset's life.
+The CFR does not increase indefinitely, as the minimum revenue provision (MRP) is a statutory annual revenue charge which broadly reduces the indebtedness in line with each asset's life, and so charges the economic consumption of capital assets as they are used.

 The CFR includes any other long term liabilities (e.g. PFI Schemes, finance leases).
-Whilst these increase the CFR, and therefore the Council's borrowing requirement, these types of scheme include a borrowing facility and so the Council is not required to separately borrow for these schemes.
-The Council does not currently have any such schemes within the CFR.
-Prudential indicator number 3 at Annex 1 summarises the Council's Capital Financing Requirement.
-This is shown gross of Adjustment A (the unreconciled difference between the previous credit ceiling and the new CFR per the Prudential Code).
-In essence, Adjustment A provides a debt liability of £9.5m which the Council is not required to repay through MRP.
+Whilst these increase the CFR, and therefore the council's borrowing requirement, these types of scheme include a borrowing facility by the PFI, PPP lease provider and so the council is not required to separately borrow for these schemes.
+The council does not currently have any such schemes within the CFR.